CloudBotIRC/CloudBot/README.md

 and it will connect to any server(s) you have added to the config.
 (Config docs at the [wiki](http://git.io/cloudbotconfig))

+* if you prefer to run the bot with a custom backend/run it manually, or are on **Windows**, run the bot with `./bot.py`

 ## Documentation

 To configure your CloudBot, visit the [Config Wiki Page](http://git.io/cloudbotconfig).